 In Italy, I have bought Peridon in boxes by 30 tablets each behind prescription.
 That was what I did in 2015.

-Since then, I started buying Vesperidone (in cans by 1,000 tablets each), a brand I feel more comfortable with and a lot cheaper than Peridon.
+Since then, I started buying Vesperidone (in cans by 1,000 tablets each), a brand I feel more comfortable with (didn’t cause arrhytmia and it felt “lightweight” in my system) and a lot cheaper than Peridon.

 You can Domperidone online in several forms and brands: